Stablecoins Were Built to Bypass Banks. Now They’re Becoming Banks.

 The Stablecoin Dilemmas

-The consumer dilemma.
-For the unbanked, stablecoins might be the first bank account they ever have.
+For the unbanked, stablecoins might still be the first bank account they ever have.
 All it takes is a phone and an app.
-Yet with new rules, every transaction can be monitored.
-Will people accept surveillance in exchange for access, or will they search for privacy-first alternatives outside the regulated system?
-If so, does that create a shadow market that grows in parallel with official stablecoins?
+Yet with new rules like the GENIUS Act and MiCA, every transaction can now be monitored.
+Oversight is being embedded directly into the code of payment rails.
+Will people accept this trade-off in exchange for access, or will privacy-first alternatives flourish in the shadows, creating a parallel ecosystem outside the regulated sphere?

 Conclusion

-The consumer benefit is real.
-They still make remittances faster and cheaper, and they give the unbanked access to dollars with nothing more than a phone.
-For people in Argentina, Nigeria, or the Philippines, stablecoins aren’t a fad-they’re a lifeline.
+The consumer benefit is still real.
+They make remittances faster and cheaper, and they give the unbanked access to dollars with nothing more than a phone.
+For people in Argentina, Nigeria, or the Philippines, stablecoins are not a fad.
+They are survival tools.

 But the trade-offs are growing.
-Privacy is fading, taxes complicate daily use, and issuers now resemble banks.
+Privacy is fading, taxes complicate daily use, and issuers increasingly resemble narrow banks.
 The promise of freedom is colliding with the reality of oversight.

-The real story isn’t disruption or adoption.
-It’s transformation.
-Stablecoins won’t destroy the old system.
-They’re rebuilding it in digital form.
-The question is whether this makes money safer-or just hides the old risks behind a shinier interface.
+The real story is not disruption or adoption.
+It is transformation at scale.
+Stablecoins will not destroy the old system.
+They are rebuilding it in digital form.
+The question is whether this makes money safer, or whether it simply hides old risks behind a shinier interface.

 Juan Salas-Romer